 For your convenience, the following are terms and definitions relating to carpet manufacturing.

 Having trouble deciding which is better: Anti static flooring - conductive flooring or static dissipative flooring?

-Try looking at this question from a visual perspective on our static
+Try looking at this question from a visual perspective on

-dissipative versus conductive flooring page.
+conductive flooring page.

 Whether you are looking for vinyl flooring, SDT, PVC, two part epoxy coatings, ESD paint, carpet tile or ESD rubber flooring, you need to know which anti static range is right for you.
 Choosing the right range will determine how long your static control floors will perform.